Jimwi/ilets_words/day6/2 20210826_fa_01_transcript.md

 GROSS: Were you concerned that every time you take out your cellphone to play the message saying that you were given permission by the Taliban that it would be an opportunity for the Taliban who you were with to `confiscate` your phone?

 WARD: So I really let Najibullah take the lead in those situations.
 And we had an understanding that I was in the back of the car, and I basically was to keep very quiet unless someone directly addressed me - which would never happen, by the way, because one of the sort of extraordinary experiences about doing this kind of work as a woman in Taliban territory is that you're essentially invisible.
 They don't look at you.
 They don't address you.
 They don't talk to you.
 If you speak to them, they might reply to you, but they won't look in your direction.
 And so my job was to basically be as quiet as possible and allow Naj to talk his way through the checkpoint.
-He had also already lined things up with local commanders on the ground, so they were aware of our visit.
+He had also already lined things up with local commanders on the ground, `so they were aware of our visit`.

-GROSS: We need to take a short break here, so let's do that and then we'll be right back.
-If you're just joining us, my guest is Clarissa Ward.
-She's CNN's chief international correspondent.
-And on Saturday, she returned from three weeks of reporting in Afghanistan, covering the fall of the Afghan government and the victory of the Taliban.
-We'll be right back after a break.
-This is FRESH AIR.

-(SOUNDBITE OF MUSIC)

-GROSS: This is FRESH AIR.
-Let's get back to the interview I recorded yesterday with CNN's chief international correspondent, Clarissa Ward.
-She spent three weeks in Afghanistan covering the fall of the Afghan government and the victory of the Taliban.
-She was in Kabul when the Taliban were celebrating their victory and tens of thousands of people were at the airport or trying to get there to get flights out.
-She flew out on an American military flight to Qatar with about 300 evacuees on Saturday.
-Her memoir which is called "On All Fronts."
-It's going to be published in paperback early in September.

-Earlier this week, a Taliban spokesman said women should stay home for now because Taliban fighters basically haven't been trained to respect women.
+GROSS: Earlier this week, a Taliban spokesman said women should stay home for now because Taliban fighters basically haven't been trained to respect women.
 How do you interpret that?

 WARD: I mean, I think the way you interpret it is that the Taliban says one thing which is, oh, it's all about women's rights.
 And we've learned from the lessons of the past.
 And things are going to change.
 But then you scratch the surface just a tiny bit, and you quickly see how superficial those `platitudes` are because the reality is nothing has changed fundamentally in their `ideology`.
 And they understand that if women right now are `intimidated`, if they're not out on the streets, if they're going out and buying `burqas`, as we found when we went to the market and spoke to the person selling burqas, and they start disappearing from public life, that makes their life that much easier when they then go about implementing this `draconian` version of Sharia law that essentially excludes women from civic life.